 The classic CCC Perimeter West to Perkins Path loop is a challenging 2.5 mile route, best ridden in a counter-clockwise direction.
 From the Park Office, Berry Farm Road climbs uphill.
 CCC Link diverges to the lefft and connects to High Road of Low Road, both of which link to CCC Perimeter West.
 CCC Perimeter West climbs to the top of Perkins Path, which ends back at the Park Office.
 Rock gardens, bridges and stream crossings make this loop a fun technical challenge.

 A detailed map of the network that includes difficulty ratings for the individual trails is available from the Coos Cycling Club.

 In Moose Brook State Park, Moose River and Peabody River offer ideal opportunities for fishing; there are opportunities for swimming and picnicking as well.
 Camping is available at a 59-site campground inside the Park.
 More information about the park is available at the Visitor Center on Jimtown Road and at the NH State Park website.

-These mountain biking trails are part of a 22-mile - and growing! - purpose-built mountain biking network maintained by the Coos Cycling Club, a non-profit organization dedicated to growing the mountain biking community through trail-building, group rides for all levels and ages, and vibrant events.
+These mountain biking trails are part of a growing purpose-built mountain biking network maintained by the Coos Cycling Club, a non-profit organization dedicated to growing the mountain biking community through trail-building, group rides for all levels and ages, and vibrant events.